vintagegamingsystems/Open-Ride-On/README.md

 Pitch angle sensor to limit motor speed
 - Implement MPU6050 sensor to track pitch, yaw, and roll to slow or stop vehicle when specific angles are reached.

+Skid Steer Control - Forward/reverse control of tracks or wheels on left and right sides of vehicle

+Future Testing:

+Parallel connection of IBT_2 BTS7960 H-Bridge for higher amperage applications
+	- I would like to test and see how these H-Bridges perform when wired in parallel.
+ 	- This may be a good application of larger two person ride on vehicles or for heavier riders.
+	- The IBT_2 BTS7960 is rated for 43amp and can control up to 27volts.
+I have seen them fail with much less than 43amp run through them.